 - Low points in the piping distribution system

 There are three basic types of drain valves.

-- Manual drain valves: These valves are opened manually by the maintenance team to drain liquid water.
-Water should be drained at least once daily if the tank is drained manually.
+- Manual drain valves: The maintenance team opens these valves manually to drain liquid water.
+You should empty water at least once daily if you drain the tank manually.

 - Automatic timer drain valves: Automatic timer-based drain valves and float drains eliminate the need to remember to drain the collection points.
-An auto drain valve will automatically open to release excess liquid on a regular schedule.
-This can be a valuable benefit if your maintenance staff is stretched thin or if the item is not in an easily accessible location.
+An auto drain valve will regularly open to release excess liquid, which can be a valuable benefit if your maintenance staff is too busy or the item is not in an easily accessible location.